The untangling number of 3-periodic tangles: Introduction

-The characterisation of entanglement in these structures is akin to that of knots and links and their mathematical descriptions \cite{Adams.book}.
-A knot or link is an embedding of a loop or loops in space.
-Knots and links are classified up to ambient isotopy, which means that if one embedding can be transformed into another by deforming it in space without cutting and gluing, then the two embeddings represent the same knot.
-A diagram of a knot is a projection of the knot onto a plane to which one adds the crossing information (see Fig. \ref{fig:trefoil_a}).
+As suggested by the methods developed in \cite{PANAGIOTOU2015533, Barkataki_2024}, the characterisation of entanglement in these structures is comparable to the mathematical descriptions of knots and links \cite{Adams.book}.
+A link is an embedding (a geometric realisation) of finitely many loops in space.
+A knot is a link with a single component.
+Knots and links are classified up to ambient isotopy, which means that two embeddings represent the same knot or link if one embedding can be transformed into the other by deforming it in space without cutting and gluing.
+A diagram of a knot is a projection of the knot onto a plane to which one adds the crossing information (see figure \ref{fig:trefoil_a}).
 The \textit{crossing number} of a knot is the least number of crossings in the knot diagram among all diagrams of the knot.
-A diagram realising the crossing number is called a \textit{minimal diagram}.
 The lowest complexity knot is a circle that has crossing number 0 and is called the \textit{unknot}.
-Any knot can be transformed into the unknot by applying a finite sequence of transformations called \textit{unknotting operations}, which consist of changing the parity of a crossing, where a strand passing under another is changed to passing over, similar to allowing the knot to pass through itself (see Fig. \ref{fig:trefoil_b}).
-The least number of unknotting operations among all possible diagrams of the knot needed to obtain the unknot is called the \textit{unknotting number} \cite{Murasugi1996chap4}.
+Any knot can be transformed into the unknot by applying a finite sequence of transformations called \textit{crossing changes}, which consist of changing the parity of a crossing, where a strand passing under another is changed to passing over, similar to allowing the knot to pass through itself (see figure \ref{fig:trefoil_b}).
+The least number of crossing changes among all possible diagrams of the knot needed to obtain the unknot is called the \textit{unknotting number} \cite{Murasugi1996chap4}.
 The crossing number and the unknotting number are invariant under isotopy, and are used to measure the complexity of knots.